H-Criqui/2019-fall-cs112/projects/pa1/Reflection.md

 I did on a random note fix a merge conflict I was have between your master repository and my fork.

-Used git bash to create a branch made them different. pushed both no problems.
+Used git bash to create a branch made them different. pushed both, no problems.
 Then tried merging the two which I believe had no problems.
 I am having trouble understanding what I am reading.
+Seems to automatically resolve the